oneapi-src/oneDNN/doc/mainpage.md

    tells the backward operation what exact implementation is chosen for the primitive on forward propagation.
 This in turn helps the backward operation to decode the workspace memory correctly.
-*  You should always check the correspondance between current data format and the format that is required by a primitive.
+*  You should always check the correspondence between current data format and the format that is required by a primitive.
 For instance, forward convolution and backward convolution with respect to source might choose different memory formats for weights (if created with `any`).
 In this case, you should create a reorder primitive for weights.
    Similarly, a reorder primitive might be required for a source data between forward convolution and backward convolution with respect to weights.